VincentTam/vincenttam.github.io/source/_posts/2015-08-05-a-quick-markdown-syntax-error-detection-for-writing-mathjax-equations-in-octopress-posts-3.markdown

 ### A problem with Vim's folding arised

+---
+(Added on DEC 12TH, 2016)

+This subsection can be omitted since appending the above code can be done with `cat`.
+Please see [the next post][seri4] in this series for the detailed description.

+---

 By default, with the plugin `vim-markdown` installed, the sections are *folded*.
 Before I can continue editing at the end of the file, I have to open the last fold, which contained more than 25 lines due to